 Believe it or not, once you build a relationship with Camden’s officers, they will prefer to listen to your views than to the views of a fellow officer or even a councillor.
 If a resident goes to the effort of making some request, then officers know it must only be motivated by a wish to better a community – and that is a cause worth working for.
 A request from a fellow officer or a councillor does not have a clear motivation – did their manager tell them to do this?
 Is it a political thing?
 Is this just because a councillor rents out a flat nearby?
 This sort of mentality is so prevalent that Camden officers have advised me to make requests on their behalf to their managers and fellow officers, because the requests of a resident carry much more weight than those of an officer.
 In many ways, the report which I wrote on improving street cleanliness in Bloomsbury was simply a structured essay on all the things that Camden’s officers had already been saying to me and their managers – but it had an impact simply because a resident had said it, rather than they.

 Indeed, a consensus reached between officers and residents can even trump the will of Camden’s cabinet.
 A plan that I and some officers had came up against the protest of cabinet member Adam Harrison.
-It was a nail in the coffin, I thought, but a Camden officer simply said: ‘f*ck Adam Harrison’.
+It was the last nail in the coffin, I thought, but a Camden officer simply said: ‘f*ck Adam Harrison, he doesn’t even live here’.

 This is why Camden’s reliance upon overdevelopment and the associated Section 106 income in Bloomsbury has such a polluting effect upon every aspect of community life in this area.
 With each new planning decision going the wrong way, the natural motivation of Bloomsbury’s residents to look after their neighbourhoods is slowly draining away.
 What is the point in keeping a street clean when next year, it could become a building site for the next decade, and after that overshadowed by a modernist monstrosity?